-Near Castlegar is the Lion’s Head Smoke & Brew Pub, an oasis of craft beer in the wilderness, with its own brewery in the works.
-And then there’s Torchlight Brewing Co., a micro-brewery with a tasting room pouring pints of beer with playful, punny names.
+Nearby is the Lion’s Head Smoke & Brew Pub, an oasis of craft beer in the wilderness, with its own brewery in the works.
 The Trail Beer Refinery embraces that city’s mining history, and Kaslo’s Angry Hen Brewing is a brewery with a view of beautiful Kootenay Lake.

 Historic Inn and saloon.
 14 craft draught lines, an award-winning menu and great independent music on stage every week.